digidotcom/python-devicecloud/docs/filedata.rst

    all directories should be created recursively.
 3. By calling :meth:`.FileDataDirectory.add_subdirectory`

-Different methods may suit your needs depending on your usse cases.
+Different methods may suit your needs depending on your use cases.

 Writing a File
 ~~~~~~~~~~~~~~